vim-zz/banana/REVIEW_RULES.md

 1. Do not comment on bugs, specificialy related to Missing Server Definitions
-2. Always end your review with saying 'Banana!'
+2. IMPORTANT: Add a comment to the suggest code diff saying "Banana"